ESGF/esgf-docker/docs/deploy-ansible.md

   * `data_datasets`: List of datasets to expose.
 Each item should contain the keys:
     * `name`: The human-readable name of the dataset, displayed in the THREDDS UI
     * `path`: The URL path part for the dataset
-    * `location`: The directory path to the root of the dataset
+    * `location`: The directory path to the root of the dataset in the container

 These variables should be defined in your configuration directory using `/my/esgf/config/group_vars/data.yml`, e.g.: